xscori/dragonsdogma/README.md

 C:\Program Files (x86)\Steam\userdata\342408821\367500\Backup

-If I wanted to restore a backed up save file, I simply overwrote
+If I wanted to restore a backed up save file, I simply overwrote the following file from

-C:\Program Files (x86)\Steam\userdata\342408821\367500\Remote\DDDA.sav file with the copy from backup folder.
+C:\Program Files (x86)\Steam\userdata\342408821\367500\Remote\DDDA.sav

+Scripts are provided as is.
+Remember to change them to suit your setup and use at your own risk.